ReeceHarding/greg/docs/checklist.md

   - [ ] Create mobile-optimized navigation with hamburger menu and touch gestures
   - [ ] Ensure assignment submission works on mobile with camera integration for screenshots
   - [ ] Ensure YouTube iframe embeds work on mobile (NO custom video player optimizations)
-  - [ ] Test all critical flows on iOS and Android devices

-## Performance and Scalability

-- [ ] Optimize platform to handle concurrent usage by all enrolled students
-  - [ ] Implement Firestore query optimization with proper indexes for all collections
-  - [ ] Set up Firebase Storage CDN for fast video thumbnail and asset delivery
-  - [ ] Create pagination for leaderboards, forum posts, and student lists
-  - [ ] Implement lazy loading for video content and images
-  - [ ] Set up monitoring with Firebase Performance Monitoring
-  - [ ] Configure auto-scaling for Cloud Functions handling AI requests